pvs313/CS-E4780_GraphRAG_Enhancement/README.md

-# Graph RAG with Kuzu, DSPy and marimo
+# Graph RAG Project

-Source code for course project to build a Graph RAG with Kuzu, [DSPy](https://dspy.ai/) and [marimo](https://docs.marimo.io/) (open source, reactive notebooks for Python).
+Built on top of the provided source code and has an improved performance and accuracy.

 ## Setup